Dobele: Culture

 The town of Dobele has a Cultural Centre as well as a museum.
 The town is also the location of 8 nationally protected monuments, such as the old castle, church, and town hall.

 There are several annual festivals and holidays celebrated including the Ielīgosim Jāņus, the Midsummer celebration, and the jubileja, or festival, which changes yearly.

+Climate

+Dobele has a humid continental climate (Köppen Dfb).

 Demographics

 Latvians make up 75.5% of the population while Russians, at 14%, are a significant minority.
 Other groups include Belarusians - 3.3%, Lithuanians - 2.3%, Ukrainians -1.8%, Poles - 1.5%, and 1.6% are of other nationalities.